Clan Rising

 What does the surname Werner mean?

-From the Germanic given name Werner — Warinheri, 'defending warrior' (warin, protection, plus heri, army) — a hugely popular medieval Christian name that became a surname across the German lands.
+From the Germanic given name Werner, Warinheri, 'defending warrior' (warin, protection, plus heri, army), a hugely popular medieval Christian name that became a surname across the German lands.
 Werner descends from a two-element warrior name of the early Germanic stock, the kind borne by knights and minnesingers, and its medieval popularity as a given name seeded it widely as a surname.

-Is Werner a German surname?
+Is Werner German or Austrian?

 How old is the Werner surname?